Symptoms include blurred vision, increased sensitivity to bright light, and a sensation of a foreign object in the eye.

 Doctors treat the damaged cornea and give drugs to suppress the immune system.

 Peripheral ulcerative keratitis is probably caused by an autoimmune reaction.
 In an autoimmune disorder, antibodies or cells produced by the body attack the body’s own tissues.
 Many autoimmune disorders affect connective tissue in a variety of organs.
 Connective tissue is the structural tissue that gives strength to joints, tendons, ligaments, and blood vessels.
 The connective tissue disorders that occur with peripheral ulcerative keratitis include rheumatoid arthritis, granulomatosis with polyangiitis, and relapsing polychondritis.

 Peripheral ulcerative keratitis also may be caused by an infection.

-The diagnosis of peripheral ulcerative keratitis is suspected when the doctor sees the affected cornea in a person who also has a severe and/or long-standing connective tissue disease.
+The diagnosis of peripheral ulcerative keratitis is suspected when the doctor sees an affected cornea in a person who also has a severe and/or long-standing connective tissue disease.

 If doctors suspect an infection, such as bacteria, fungi, or herpes simplex virus, is the cause of peripheral ulcerative keratitis, they scrape the ulcer and eyelid margins for a sample.
 The sample is then grown in a laboratory (cultured) to identify the organism.

-To treat peripheral ulcerative keratitis, doctors give drugs that suppress the immune system, such as methotrexate or cyclophosphamide taken by mouth or by vein (intravenously).
+To treat peripheral ulcerative keratitis, doctors give drugs that suppress the immune system, such as methotrexate, cyclophosphamide, or rituximab taken by mouth or by vein (intravenously).